fuzzymfx/fuzzymfx.github.io/content/current.md

 [Here's everything about Dough](https://anubhavp.dev/blog/dough.html)

 If you're eager to dive into the world of Rust and looking for a project to contribute to, Dough presents an exciting opportunity.
-Here's a breakdown of what's currently working and what areas could benefit from your expertise:
+Here's a breakdown of what's currently not working and areas that could benefit from your expertise:

 - [ ]  Fix scrolling issue in highlight mode:
   - [ ] *bug* Over Scroll in infinite scrolling
   - [ ] *feat* Skip empty lines in highlight mode
 - [ ] *bug* custom aligner adds empty lines after text-block alignment
 - [ ] *feat.* Hot Module Reload
 - [ ] *feat.* Add support for the maximum width and height of the terminal.
-Write a word wrapper.
+(Write a word wrapper)
 - [ ] *feat.* Add comprehensive support for common Markdown elements.
-- [ ] *feat.* Enhance rendering for complex markdown elements like links within headings or lists.
+  - [ ] *feat.* Enhance rendering for complex markdown elements like links within headings or lists, blockquotes, and tables.
-  - [ ] lists.
-  - [ ] blockquotes.
-  - [ ] tables.

 I am looking for contributions from peers regarding the pending issues, making this a more robust open-source project.